magiruuvelvet/LightweightQtDRMStreamViewer/README.md

    The base URL the browser window should load.
 Set the root URL of the streaming service there.

  - `urlInterceptor` (optimal, enabled by default):
    Hijacks (redirects) specific links by regular expression and loads external sources.
 Currently only the Netflix player is hijacked to [enable 1080p playback](https://github.com/magiruuvelvet/netflix-1080p).
-If Netflix stops working for you add `urlInterceptor:false` to the Netflix provider config file. **EXPERIMENTAL** feature, may not work!
+If Netflix stops working for you add `urlInterceptor:false` to the Netflix provider config file.

+ - `script` (optimal, *stackable*):
+   A JavaScript file to inject into all pages of the current profile.
+This option can be stacked, which means added multiple times in a row.
+The app maintains a list internally and loads the scripts in the order of appearance.

  - `titlebar` (optimal, default is `false`):
    Set to `true` to show a client-side title bar for the browser window.
 The title bar can be used to move the window when your window manager doesn't support movement of frameless windows.